20 Great LA Bars With ActivitiesThe best LA bars with things to do besides drinking.

-Give humans some alcohol and a decent place to drink it in, and we tend to have a good time.
-Give us some alcohol, a good place to drink it in, and extracurricular activities thrown in as well, and things can escalate quickly.
-Whether it’s karaoke, cornhole, adult coloring books, or just your old-fashioned billiards, LA bars have no problem providing some added stimulation for when you’re tired of the same old neighborhood bar you go to every weekend.
-Here are 12 great Los Angeles bars to turn to for activities other than just drinking.
+Give humans some alcohol and a decent place to drink it, and we tend to have a good time.
+Give us some alcohol, a good place to drink it, and extracurricular activities thrown in, and things can escalate quickly.
+Whether it’s karaoke, cornhole, adult coloring books, or just your old-fashioned billiards, LA bars have no problem providing some added stimulation for when you’re tired of the same old neighborhood watering hole.
+Here are 17 great Los Angeles bars to turn to for activities other than just drinking.

 The instant that Arts District Brewery opened its doors, it became a day-drinking go-to.
-The craft beer is decent enough, but you’re here because of their fantastic space filled with the bar games of your drunken dreams: ping pong, darts, corn hole, pinball, and an entire wall of skee-ball machines.
+The craft beer is decent enough, but you’re here because of their fantastic space filled with skeeball machines.
 Also, the rotisserie chicken from Fritzi next door is always a good idea.

 Hamburger Mary’s might be a national chain these days, but there are still few better ways to spend a Saturday or Sunday than at the original Weho location for drag queen brunch.
 Is the food anything to write home about?
 Of course not.
 But you’re here to watch a drag queen death drop to a Tina Turner song, not eat a thought-provoking eggs benedict.
 Plan accordingly.